 ESIL Young Scholar Prize

 In line with ESIL’s goals of encouraging high-level scholarship, developing a greater awareness and understanding of international law, and promoting younger researchers, the ESIL Board decided to award the ESIL Young Scholar Prize (YSP) at each ESIL Annual Conference for an outstanding paper submitted and presented by an early-career scholar.
 The Prize was first awarded in 2015.

 The Prize consists of two years’ free membership of the Society, plus a contribution towards the costs of travel and accommodation at the conference.

 The winner of the ESIL Young Scholar Prize is announced in the conference programme and the Prize certificate is awarded during the conference dinner.
 The prize-winning paper will be published in the European Journal of International Law (subject to review).

-This prize is awarded for the best paper submitted to the conference or to a pre-conference Interest Group panel by scholars at an early stage in their academic career.
-Early-career scholars are either PhD candidates or those who have had their oral defence no longer than 3 years prior to the submission of the abstract.
+The YSP will be awarded for the best paper submitted to the conference or to a pre-conference Interest Group event by scholars at an early stage in their career.
+Early-career scholars are (i) candidates for a postgraduate degree in law; (ii) PhD candidates or those who have had their oral defence no longer than 3 years prior to the submission of an abstract; or (iii) those who are within the first 5 years of their career following the award of their last academic degree and who can provide evidence of their contribution to legal scholarship through academic publication.